TopicBotList/eureka-port/README.md

-# zapchi
+# eureka

+Set of common primitives

-Modified version of the chi logger for our services
+- zapchi: Modified version of the chi logger for our services
+- crypto: Common cryptography primitives